KEN513507/ver2.0_CSharp_Python_OCRClipboard/README.md

 Quick Start
 1) Ensure Python is available as `python` and .NET SDK is installed.
-2) From repo root, run the C# app (it will start Python worker automatically):
+2) From repo root, run the C# app (it starts Python worker and overlay):
    - `dotnet run --project src/csharp/OCRClipboard.App`

 Project Structure
 - `src/csharp/OCRClipboard.App` — C# console app, DTOs, and IPC client
+- `src/csharp/OCRClipboard.Overlay` — WPF overlay (single monitor), selection → PNG capture (GDI fallback)
 - `src/python/ocr_worker` — Python worker, DTOs, and handlers

 Notes
 - The C# host sets `PYTHONPATH` to `src/python` so the module `ocr_worker` is importable.
 - The Python worker is unbuffered (`-u`) to flush output promptly.
+ - The overlay and selection operate strictly in monitor-local physical pixel coordinates.